-- ¼ cup coconut oil
+- 1/4 cup coconut oil

-- ⅓ cup coconut cream*
+- 1/3 cup coconut cream*

-- ¼ cup cacao powder
+- 1/4 cup cacao powder

-- 1 tbsp instant coffee granules
+- 2 tsp instant coffee granules

 - 3 tbsp maple syrup

-- Begin by making the brownie layer.
+Begin by making the brownie layer.
 In a food processor, mix together almonds, dates, and cacao powder.
 Slowly add in vanilla extract.
 Continue to mix for at least a few minutes and a dough begins to form.
 Stop and scrape the sides of the bowl.
 Continue to pulse until the almonds are completely broken and a dough is easy to form.

-- Line a 8x8 pan with cooking spray.
+Line a 8×8 pan with cooking spray.
 Press dough along the bottom of the pan, really using a firm touch so the dough is packed.

-- Using the food processor, make the next layer.
+Using the food processor, make the next layer.
 Whip together avocado, coconut oil, coconut cream, cacao powder, and coffee granules.
 Slowly add in maple syrup.
 Whip until all ingredients are well combined.
 You may need to stop the food processor and scrape down the sides with a rubber spatula.